-Decision tree induction is a very popular and practical method for pattern classification.
 The construction of optimal decision trees has been proven to be NP-complete, under several aspects of optimality and even for simple concepts (Murthy, 1998).
-Current inductive learning algorithms use variants of impurity functions like information gain, gain ratio (Quinlan, 1986), gini-index (Breiman et al., 1984), distance measure (de Mantaras, 1989) to guide the search.
+This led to the development of several heuristic search strategies that aimed to tackle the combinatorial explosion during the search for good hypotheses.
+Current inductive learning algorithms use variants of impurity functions like information gain, gain ratio (Quinlan, 1986), gini-index (Breiman et al., 1984), distance measure (de Mantaras, 1989), j-measure (Smyth & Goldman, 1990) to guide the search.
 Fayyad (1991) discusses several deficiencies of impurity measures.
-He pointed out that impurity measures are insensitive to inter-class separation and intra-class fragmentation, as well as insensitive to permutations of the class probability distribution.
-Other authors (Kononenko et al., 1997) (Ragavan & Rendell, 1993) indicated that those measures assume that attributes are conditionally independent and therefore they have poor chances of revealing a good hypothesis in domains with strong conditional dependencies between attributes.
+He pointed out that impurity measures are insensitive to inter-class separation and intra-class fragmentation, as well as insensitive to permutations of the class probability distribution (the information paradox (Smith & Goodman, 1991)).
+Other authors (Kononenko et al.,1997) (Ragavan & Rendell, 1993) indicated that those measures assume that attributes are conditionally independent and therefore they have poor chances of revealing a good hypothesis in domains with strong conditional dependencies between attributes.
 Furthermore, several authors have provided evidence that the presence of irrelevant attributes can mislead the impurity functions towards producing bigger, less comprehensible, more error-prone classifiers.

 This work is an attempt to overcome the use of greedy heuristics and search the decision tree space in a more natural way.
 More specifically, we make use of genetic algorithms to directly evolve binary decision trees in the conquest for the one that most closely matches the target concept.
 On doing so we adopt a natural representation of the search space using actual decision trees and not binary strings.
 We couple our objective with a simplification motivation.
-We use GAs to robustly evolve accurate as well as simple decision trees.
+We use GAs to evolve accurate as well as simple decision trees.